JanisGeise/airfoil_shape_optimization/Readme.md

 ## Next steps / ideas / still TODO

 1. improvement and generalization of BayesOpt routine
-2. check if initialization works -> initial residual in Time = 1 still 1 and simulation approx same time
+2. `mapFields` not working properly -> revise
+3. transition model not working properly due to grid sensitivity -> deactivated for now
-2. decrease mesh size to accelerate optimization
+4. decrease mesh size to accelerate optimization
-3. IO via YAML config file
+5. IO via YAML config file
-4. improvement of convergence behavior -> use DMD for that -> refer to test project steady DMD
+6. improvement of convergence behavior -> use DMD for that -> refer to test project steady DMD
-5. test different objective functions
+7. test different objective functions
-6. replace meshing with [airfoil_meshing](https://github.com/AndreWeiner/airfoil_meshing) once that is implemented
+8. replace meshing with [airfoil_meshing](https://github.com/AndreWeiner/airfoil_meshing) once that is implemented
-7. maybe use wall function in case the grid is messed up
+9. maybe use wall function in case the grid is messed up
-8. maybe add rounding of LE and TE (in case bayesOpt isn't able to detect unsuitable AF shapes with sharp TE)
+10. maybe add rounding of LE and TE (in case bayesOpt isn't able to detect unsuitable AF shapes with sharp TE)
-9. avoid writing surface data for all time steps since steady state simulation -> how to set purgeWrite for surface sampling?
+11. avoid writing surface data for all time steps since steady state simulation -> how to set purgeWrite for surface sampling?
-10. validation of the numerical setup using NACA0012 standard benchmark case (grid convergence, ...)
+12. validation of the numerical setup using NACA0012 standard benchmark case (grid convergence, ...)
-11. extend for compressible flows and higher Re
+13. extend for compressible flows and higher Re
-12. refactoring main script (ongoing)
+14. refactoring main script (ongoing)
-13. add checkpoints, logging, ...
+15. add checkpoints, logging, ...
-14. parallel execution, HPC support etc.
+16. parallel execution, HPC support etc.

 ...